nats-io/nats-server/README.md

 It is possible to advertise with `--cluster_advertise` a different address than the one used in `--cluster`.

-In the previous example, if srvC uses a `--cluster_adertise` URL, this is what srvA will gossip to srvB in order to connect to srvC.
+In the previous example, if srvC uses a `--cluster_advertise` URL, this is what srvA will gossip to srvB in order to connect to srvC.

 NOTE: The advertise address should really result in a connection to srvC.
 Providing an address that would result in a connection to a different NATS Server would prevent the formation of a full-mesh cluster!